 Total Time: 32 minutes

-Hot cocoa balls are delightful customizable gifts that are easy to make at home!
+These Hot Chocolate Bombs are a delightful customizable gifts that are delicious and so easy to make at home!
 This recipe includes mini marshmallows and colorful sprinkles for extra festive – and tasty! – holiday treats.

 Servings: 6 balls